Concept Mapping My Academic Writing Course

 I charge the students with researching a topic and finding appropriate scholarly materials on that topic from different disciplines – both books and articles.
 They have to decide which discipline the work falls under, which can be harder than it seems, especially if you are not used to trying to differentiate those characteristics already.
 At some level, having a list of options makes the job easier, where Claudia’s blog helps exceptionally.
 She has made a chart, mirroring that of the Periodic Tables of Elements, with academic disciplines – even grouping them according to field.

-My only criticism is that it does not represent various area studies, such as Women’s Studies, Black Studies, Chican@ Studies. etc. Because of this, Religious Studies is placed in the Humanities field (which is not inherently problematic), but does not make it clear that Religious Studies is a “raider” discipline, pulling methodologies from various other disciplines (history, sociology, psychology, cognitive science, etc.).
+My only criticism is that it does not represent some area studies, such as Women’s Studies, Black Studies, Chican@ Studies. etc. Also, Religious Studies is placed in the Humanities field (which is not inherently problematic), but does not make it clear that Religious Studies is a “raider” discipline – as is typical for other “areas studies”- pulling methodologies from various disciplines.
+This means a scholar of Religious Studies will approach their topics from the lens of history, sociology, psychology, cognitive science, etc. (There is no Humanities “methodology” per se).
+While one may have greater training in historical approaches, it is possible to take an inter-disciplinary approach as well, where several disciplinary approaches are intertwined.

 Rhetorical Contexts: Who is the Audience?